December 21, 2012, Brooklyn, NY…Read

 aloud and read often!
 That's the message State Senator Kevin Parker

-shared with families at Lutheran Family Health Centers' Caribbean-American Family Health Center
+shared with families at NYU Lutheran Family Health Centers' Caribbean-American Family Health Center

 in East Flatbush.
 His visit highlighted the work of Reach Out and Read

 of Greater New York, a program that empowers parents to prepare their

 little ones for kindergarten by reading aloud to them every day.

 we all know, children who are read to by their parents and

 grandparents, and who read early and often, are more likely to succeed

 in school and life," said Senator Parker.
 "Children are our future, and

 we must all do our best to help them succeed, and to help them lift our

 community upward.
 That is why I am happy to be here today supporting